newhavenrb/conferences/Aaron-Patterson-Keynote.md

     * Browser isn't supported
     * Uses IE on a VM; still not supported
     * Needs to be IE7
+    * Uses a Mac server
+    * SSH tunnel to his laptop for VPN
+    * "Rube Goldberg Network Architecture"

 ### From @danbernier